-Utilities increase came from Innovations Logistics Park in Bucharest, and matches with the increased service charges and utilities income invoiced by the Company and included in continued operations.
+Utilities' increase resulted from Innovations Logistics Park in Bucharest, and matches with the increased service charges and utilities income invoiced back by the Company and included in continued operations.

-Leasing expenses reflect expenses related to long term land leasing and registered lower due to the pending status of Tsymlyanskiy lease extension.
+Leasing expenses reflect expenses related to long term land leasing.

 12. Administration Expenses